How to Calculate Full Truckload Freight Shipping Costs

 Freight Type

 To ensure proper shipping and handling, categorizing freight is necessary.
-A pallet of bricks, a pallet of tomatoes, or crates of gas canisters have different needs to account for.
+Pallets of bricks, pallets of tomatoes, and crates of gas canisters have different needs to account for.

 • Trailering requirements may be different.
 For example, produce is likely to travel in reefer trailers while heavy items, like bricks, tend to travel by flatbed.